 You just cooked this thing for 14 hours.
 Do not slice it immediately.

-Wrap it in a towel and put it in a dry cooler — no ice — for at least one hour.
+Wrap it in a clean towel and put it in a dry cooler — no ice — for at least one hour.
 Two hours is better.
-During the rest the juices redistribute back through the meat.
-Slice too early and all that juice runs out onto your cutting board instead of staying in the brisket.
+Four hours is fine.
+During the rest the juices redistribute back through the meat and the carryover heat finishes any areas that weren’t quite there yet.

 Slicing